 Management of tracheal diseases is predominately performed by bronchoscopic procedures.
 This affects diagnostic procedures as well as therapeutic interventions.
 It is conspicuous that there is a lack between the number of encoded diagnoses in every field of tracheal diseases and the number of encoded diagnostic and therapeutic procedures.
 Explanations might be incorrect encoding by physicians or redundant treatment in asymptomatic or palliative patients.
 The data of the Federal Statistical Office Germany doesn’t provide sufficient answer to this question.

-Conflict of Interest: The authors have no conflicts of interest to declare.
+Conflict of Interest: The Focused Issue “Thoracic Surgery Without Borders” was commissioned by the editorial office without any funding or sponsorship.
+The authors have no other conflicts of interest to declare.

 Ethical Statement: the authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.